intel/dffml/docs/news/0_4_0_alpha_release.rst

 - Config files in place of command line parameters

-  - To stop users from having to copy paste so many command line parameters across command invocations, we'll be implementating support for config files.
+  - To stop users from having to copy paste so many command line parameters across command invocations, we'll be implementing support for config files.
 YAML, JSON, etc. will all be able to be used to store what could also be command line arguments.